hossanrose/IaC/terraform/README.md

 	* Security groups in place with restrictive opening
 	* Access to Application and infrastructure only through jump box
 * Modularised
-	* The code uses modules for terraform registry and custom modules for reusability
+	* The code uses modules for terraform registry and custom module for reusability
 * State
-	* Terraform state is keep in S3 in a remote bucket
+	* Terraform state is keep on S3 in a remote bucket
 * CMS - Wordpress
 	* Used userdata to setup wordpress for demonstration purpose
-	* Better alternative custom AMI
+	* Better alternative is to use a custom AMI

 ## Running terraform

 ### Prerequisite
 * Pem Key to access instances should be created
-* S3 state backup bucket should be created
+* S3 bucket for Terraform state backup should be created

 ### Switch workspace